jessicaburnsbrandtcamryn278/awesome-remote-mcp-servers/README.md

 ## How to use remote MCP servers?

-To use MCP, you'll need to use a client that supports the MCP spec.
+There are two main ways to use remote MCP servers on this list.

+1. Using a MCP client (Claude, Cursor, etc.)
+2. In an API request to an LLM provider (OpenAI, Anthropic, etc.)

+### MCP Client

 A list of MCP clients can be found [here](https://modelcontextprotocol.io/clients).
+Here are some examples of installation with Claude.

 ### Claude